What is TDRA?

 The outfall (discharge) structure

-The Discharge facility will be built on the riverside of Burnell Open Space.
-The last pipeline shaft will be built a short distance away in the Open Space.
 In a drought, millions of litres of treated sewage will be pumped into the river from the discharge facility, with a significant ecological impact on the river.

 indicative image outfall facility